 After a quick dip in the cenote, I headed across the road to the beach for some snorkeling.
 The clarity of the water was incredible and there were schools and schools of colorful fishes swimming around just beneath the surface.
 I am super glad we got to stop at the beach here to break up the 7-hour drive from Viñales.

 Continuing on for a further one hour’s drive to Giron, checking into our guesthouses upon arrival and went down to Playa Giron to watch the sunset over the ocean.
 Unfortunately, the skies were grey and we didn’t get much of a sunset but we enjoyed a couple of beers down on the shoreline.

-An optional group dinner at a local restaurant is organised otherwise you are free to eat at the guesthouse or find another restaurant around town.
+Optional group dinner at a local restaurant is organized otherwise you are free to eat at the guesthouse or find another restaurant around town.

 Get Your → $40 AirBnb Discount